 - Parent and child accounts with different IP addresses need to add each unique IP address to their existing SPF record.
-Additionally, Communications Professional must add the IP to our DKIM records (this can be done through your Advisor).
+Additionally, Informz must add the IP to our DKIM records (this can be done through your Advisor).

 Copy mailings to a child account

 You'll commonly find many of your parent account's templates are perfectly suited for your child accounts.
 However, you'll also commonly find that you have targeted content in your child accounts that should be added to your parent mailing.
-Communications Professional has an easy way to copy mailings from a parent account to a child account, allowing you to preserve the parent copy while editing the child copy for more focused mailings.
+Informz has an easy way to copy mailings from a parent account to a child account, allowing you to preserve the parent copy while editing the child copy for more focused mailings.

 NOTE: An authorized user must have the Maintain Child Account permission to perform these functions.

 To copy mailings to a child account: